zyd14/flask_restful_demo/README.md

  we'll just set up a basic deployment of a `'dev'` stage which will create an API Gateway pointing to a Lambda function created from the source application code.

+ To deploy the lambda function for the first time, enter
+ `zappa deploy dev`
+ This will create the lambda handler and API Gateway, and will return the API Gateway URL in the output, which is now the base URL for calls to any endpoints in the flask application.

+ If you want to update a previously deployed function, use the command
+ `zappa update dev`

  Note: As any call to the `flask_restful_demo` url could spawn a new lambda instance, the POST method of the `/cat` method may not always work as expected.
 To properly store state an external data store is needed (DynamoDB, RDS, S3).